Data lakehouse

 Data-driven strategy to improve patient experience

-In 2019, SERMAS started working with Cloudera technology to create a unified data space that would facilitate accessibility to information and foster research in the healthcare field through proper data governance.
-Starting from a very disseminated architecture with legacy applications that interoperated with each other, they transitioned from a legacy data warehouse architecture to Cloudera’s platform.
-This transition allowed them to establish a single repository model using a modern Data Lakehouse architecture, thanks to Cloudera's technology, with the aim of achieving self-service capabilities.
+In 2019, Madrid Salud started to work with Cloudera technology to create a unified data space that would facilitate accessibility to information and foster research in the healthcare field through proper data governance.

-"Thanks to the technology provided by Cloudera, we have laid the foundations for a total and comprehensive transformation of healthcare in Madrid, aiming to improve the quality of life for all its users," explains Miguel López Valverde, General Director of Information Systems and Digital Health at the Servicio Madrileño de Salud.
+"Thanks to the technology provided by Cloudera, we have laid the foundations for a total and comprehensive transformation of healthcare in Madrid, aiming to improve the quality of life for all its users," says Nuria Ruiz Hombrebueno, Director-General of Digital Health at Madrid Salud.

 Harnessing data to improve healthcare